cirruslabs/echelon/ReadMe.md

 ## Features

 * Customizable and works with any VT100 compatible terminal
+* Has a simplified output for dump terminals
 * Implements incremental drawing algorithm to optimize drawing performance
 * Can be used from multiple go routines
+* Pluggable and configurable renderers

 ## Example